-This applies to GCSE work that is assessed externally.
+This applies to GCSE (General Certificate of Secondary Education) work that is assessed externally.
 In general, it relates therefore to written papers, and also the few pieces of coursework that are wholly assessed externally.

 It is possible to appeal against the procedures of an Exams Board in the conduct of an examination.